Thursday 25 July 2019

 but, despite this photographic evidence, that turned out not to be true; the king was elsewhere.
 But the story was told, and grew in the telling, so there are emotional accounts of that moment.

-This monumental work – 5.15 metres high and 9.13 metres long – has hung in the Vatican since 1533 when François presented it as a gift to Pope Clement VII to celebrate the marriage between his son Henri II and the Pope’s niece, Catherine de Medici.
-It has been restored as part of commemorations of 500 years since da Vinci‘s death, with the support of the Château du Clos Lucé.
+This monumental work – 5.15 metres high and 9.13 metres long – has hung in the Vatican since 1533, when François presented it as a gift to Pope Clement VII to celebrate the marriage between his son Henri II and the Pope’s niece, Catherine de Medici.
+It has been restored as part of commemorations of 500 years since da Vinci’s death, with the support from the Château du Clos Lucé.
 It has been released by the Vatican and is now the centrepiece of an exhibition at the Château.
 It’s remarkable to see it in context.

 There is more to Amboise than da Vinci, though he’s not a bad headline act.
 As I walked between the castle and the house, I spotted houses cut into the rock,

 some quite large,